tapdata/tapdata/connectors/postgres-connector/src/main/resources/docs/postgres_en_US.md

 - **NOTHING**-Updates and deletes will not contain any previous values
 - **FULL**-Updates and deletes will include the previous values of all columns
 - **INDEX index name**-update and delete events will contain the previous value of the column included in the index definition named index name
-  If there are scenarios where multiple tables are merged and synchronized, Tapdata needs to adjust this attribute to FULL Example
+  If there are scenarios where multiple tables are merged and synchronized, IKAS needs to adjust this attribute to FULL Example
 ```
 alter table'[schema]'.'[table name]' REPLICA IDENTITY FULL`